Shaka sign: Meaning and use

 Residents of Hawaii use the shaka to convey the "Aloha Spirit", a concept of friendship, understanding, compassion, and solidarity among the various ethnic cultures that reside in Hawaii, lacking a direct semantic to literal translation.
-Drivers will often use it on the road to communicate distant greetings along with gratitude.
+Drivers will often use it on the road to communicate greetings along with gratitude.

+In 2024, Hawaiʻi enacted Act 85 designating the shaka as the state's official gesture; the law describes the form of the gesture and is codified as HRS §5-23.

+In the Honolulu public transport system (TheBus and Skyline), HOLO card readers display the shaka sign (along with a ukulele tone) when a card is tapped.
+Drivers who let TheBus merge or otherwise drive easily can be greeted with a Shaka, activated by a switch in the driver's console.
+The design of TheBus's shaka is based on a shaka thrown by President Barack Obama at the 2012 Asian Pacific American Institute for Congressional Studies Gala.

-In California, the shaka sign may be referred to as "hang loose" or "hang ten", both associated with surfer culture.
+In Hawaii, the shaka sign is known as "hang loose" and is popular in surfer culture.

-In coastal Brazil, the shaka sign, known as the "hang loose" (also derived from an eponymous clothing brand, which uses the shaka as a logo), is a common gesture; Ronaldinho usually celebrated the goals he scored by giving the crowd a double shaka.
-It is also associated with the Brazilian jiu jitsu community internationally.
+Australian men's mental health charity The Shaka Project uses the shaka sign in its merchandise and logo.